conan-io/docs/reference/conan_v2_mode.rst

 * Deprecate ``cpp_info.cppflags`` (use ``cxxflags`` instead).
 * Deprecate environment variables ``CONAN_USERNAME`` and ``CONAN_CHANNEL``.
 * ``PYTHONPATH`` is not added automatically to the environment before running consumer functions.
+* Attribute ``self.version`` is ensured to be a string in all the functions and scenarios.

 Changes in profiles